How To Link A Cell To Another Cell In Google Sheets

 Method 4: Dynamic Cell Reference

 Sometimes, you may want to reference a cell that is determined by a formula.
 In this case, you can use a dynamic cell reference.
 A dynamic cell reference is a way to point to a cell that is determined by a formula.
-(See Also: How To Group And Collapse Rows In Google Sheets)
+(See Also: How To Make Google Sheets Change Color Based On Value)

 For example, if you want to reference a cell that is determined by the value in cell A1, you can use the following formula: